PurpleI2P/i2pd_docs_en/docs/user-guide/tunnels.md

 Option              | Description
 --------------------|--------------------
-hostoverride        | value to send in 'Host:' header, default: the same as *host* parameter gzip                | should we compress contents at I2P level. default: true ssl                 | use SSL connection to upstream server. `hostoverride` parameter can be used to set SNI domain. default: false (since 2.44.0)
+hostoverride        | Value to send in 'Host:' header, default: the same as *host* parameter ssl                 | Use SSL connection to upstream server. `hostoverride` parameter can be used to set SNI domain. default: false (since 2.44.0)

 Server/IRC tunnels
 -------------------